Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 20

-21outputs = llm.generate(["Summarize the delivery delay for order A-1842."], params)All of these knobs are workload-dependent.
-Tune them against TTFT and TPOT SLOs, not just raw tokens/sec.
+21outputs = llm.generate(["Summarize the rollback plan for incident INC-1842."], params)All of these knobs are workload-dependent.
+Tune them against TTFT and TPOT SLOs, rather than raw tokens/sec alone.

 Selecting the right GPU depends on model size, quantization, and expected traffic.
-The dominant factors are VRAM (Video Random Access Memory) capacity (to fit the model + KV cache) and Memory Bandwidth (to serve tokens fast).
+The dominant factors are GPU memory capacity (often called VRAM; datacenter accelerators such as H100 use HBM) to fit weights plus KV cache, and memory bandwidth to serve tokens quickly.

 To estimate memory requirements for capacity, use this formula: